 For more how-to-grow information, click on the link for the specific herb toward the top of the page.

 It is best to harvest herbs in the morning.
 This is when the oils are the highest concentration.
 Immediately after harvesting them, wash them in cool water.
 Then spread them out on a drying rack.
 Provide good ventilation.
 They should dry in three to five days.
 Many culinary herbs can also be frozen for later use.

 Did you Know?
 It is the oil in herbs that gives them aroma and flavor.

 Storage Tip: Freeze fresh herbs in water in ice cube trays.
 Pop out the frozen cubes, and put them onto a labeled freezer bag.

 Few pests affect the herb family.
 In fact, some varieties, such as garlic, are used in organic pesticide formulas.
 Occasionally mites and aphids can bother a number of herb varieties.
 See Organic Sprays.

 Plant diseases are not too common among the herb family.

-Certified Organic Herb Seeds
+Organic gardening begin with Certified Organic Seeds

-- gardening tips from Garden Hobbies
+Herb Gardening – gardening tips from Garden Hobbies

-Plant Botanical Names Common name to botanical names cross reference
+Plant Botanical Names Common name to botanical names cross reference.